modular-magician/terraform-provider-google-beta/website/docs/r/certificate_manager_certificate_map_entry.html.markdown

   (Optional)
   A predefined matcher for particular cases, other than SNI selection

+* `location` -
+  (Optional)
+  The Cloud location for the certificate map entry.
+If not specified, "global" is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.